 Jane Mullett

-Jane Mullett has a history of working within groups that are responding to issues of importance to the community.
-Currently, she is working on climate change adaptation as a research fellow within the Climate Change Adaptation Program, Global Cities Research Institute, RMIT University.
+Jane Mullett is a member of the Secretariat of the UN Global Compact – Cities Programme, working on city engagement with the UN Sustainable Development Goals..
+She has a history of working within groups that are responding to issues of importance to the community.
+She was a research fellow within the Climate Change Adaptation Program, Global Cities Research Institute, RMIT University for nearly a decade.
 Prior to this, she was a research assistant for the Nautilus Institute of Security and Sustainability (Melbourne office).
-Her earlier work within the performing arts was part of a response to the social issues of the time.
-She was a leader in the revitalisation of circus within contemporary culture.
+In her earlier work within the performing arts, Jane was part of the revitalisation of circus in contemporary culture.
 She is committed to multi-disciplinary approaches to global problems.
-Current research activity concentrates on the adaptation of critical infrastructure to a changing climate.

 Contact details